What is Honors?

 - February 2024: Date TBA, Mandatory Spring Semester meeting.
 "Bringing it Home!
 Logistics and Tips for Completing Bio Sci Honors"

-- April 15, 2024: Submit final thesis* to group leader for review
+- March 15, 2024: Full draft of thesis to thesis mentor for review

-- May 19, 2024: Upload formatted and revised thesis to Canvas
+- May 19, 2024: Group Leader and Reviewers feedback incorporated.
+Student uploads formatted and final revised thesis to Canvas.

 *Formal thesis submission: This is NOT A DRAFT.
 It is your best work.
 Data set is complete for the purpose of your manuscript.